The Return of Dr. Fu Manchu

 The Return of Dr. Fu Manchu is a 1930 American pre-Code film directed by Rowland V. Lee.
 It is the second of three films starring Warner Oland as the fiendish Fu Manchu, who returns from apparent death in the previous film, The Mysterious Dr. Fu Manchu (1929), to seek revenge on those he holds responsible for the death of his wife and child.
+It was loosely adapted from the 1916 novel of the same name by Sax Rohmer.